 He has had retrospective of his works at Centre for Moving Image Arts, Bard College (2015), Apeejay Arts Gallery, New Delhi (2015), Rice University (2014), Signs Festival, Trivandrum (2013), Festival International Signes de Nuit, Paris (2012), Yale University (2008), and National Centre for Performing Arts, Mumbai (2008) and Les Inattendus, Lyon (2006).
 In 2011 he was short listed for the Skoda Prize for Indian Contemporary Art.

 He has a PhD in Cultural and Social Anthropology from Stanford University and has earlier taught at Yale University.
-He is now an Assistant Professor in Film/Media at Harrington School of Communication, University of Rhode Island.
+He is now an Associate Professor in Film/Media at Harrington School of Communication, University of Rhode Island.